ItsAlanK/portfolio-tracker/README.md

 ### User Goals ###
 - I want a straighforward, intuitive system for displaying and inputting information.
-- I want the website to fuction on pc, tablet and mobile devices.
+- I want the website to fuction on PC, tablet and mobile devices.
 - I want the information I input to be saved to a spreadsheet so I can review past postitions and profits.
 - I need to be able to navigate between options quickly.